draeder/webdht/README.md

 # WebDHT

-A Kademlia-inspired Distributed Hash Table that runs in both browser and Node.js environments, using WebRTC for peer-to-peer communication.
+A Kademlia-inspired Distributed Hash Table that runs in both browser and Node.js environments, using WebRTC for peer-to-peer communication with built-in chess game demonstration.

 ## Features